keshavamurali/tsai_session07/README.md

-# Chrome Extension for indexing the visited pages through embedding, and providing the search capability.
+# Chrome Extension with Indexing
+Contains two directories:
+## backend
+Has all the backend code and the Agentic logic

+## chrome-extension
+Contains the Plugin code.

-File details are in individual README files.
+Details are in respective README files.